 Strategic Objective 14 of the Core Strategy aims to tackle congestion, pollution and greenhouse gas emissions of private car use by promoting sustainable modes of transport to encourage healthier lifestyles.
 One of the ways that this will be achieved is through requiring new major developments commit to a travel plan.
 DMP Policy TAP1 states that all developments likely to generate significant amounts of movement, a Transport Assessment or a Transport Statement will be required.
-Within this monitoring period, 2 residential and 3 commercial developments permitted were required and committed to providing a travel plan.
+Within this monitoring period, two residential and three non-residential developments permitted were required and committed to providing a travel plan.